Puxtril/Warframe-Exporter/README.md

     1. Write raw files from the advanced tool using the `--write-raw` flag
 1. Within ImHex, go to *File -> Import -> Pattern File* and select the appropriate pattern

-# Contributions

-## Adding New Extractor

-If you indend to add a new format such as Animation, Maps, Audio, etc.

-1. Create a new branch (if it doesn't already exist).
-1. Create a new folder in *include* and *src*.
-Store all subsequent files in here.
-1. Create a new class that inherits from the Extractor class (in `Extractor.h`).
-1. Register the class inside `EnumMapExtractor.h`.
-1. Add documentation to the README
-    1. Add instructions to "Contributions"
-    1. Add the format to "Formats currently supported"
-1. Add the CLI commands (Yes, I know it's a pain.
-At least it's documented!)
-    1. Debug
-        1. Add the new SwitchArg command in `CLI-Debug.h`
-        1. Initilize that member variable in the constructor inside `CLI-Debug.cpp`
-        1. Add that member variable to the CLI inside `addMainCmds`
-        1. Add the member variable check to the `if` statement inside `processCmd` AND `debug`
-        1. Add a package name to `getPkgsNames`
-    1. Extract
-        1. Add the new SwitchArg command in `CLI-Extract.h`
-        1. Initilize that member variable in the constructor inside `CLI-Extract.cpp`
-        1. Add that member variable to the CLI inside `addMainCmds`
-        1. Add the member variable check to the `if` statement inside `addMiscCommands` AND `processCmd`
-        1. Add a package name to `getPkgsNames`
-1. Add the UI features
-    1. Add UI Buttons
-        1. Download and open Qt6 Designer
-        1. Open Picker.ui
-        1. Add Checkboxes to an appropriate location
-        1. Update the checkbox names in the "Object Inspector" window on Designer
-    1. Add checkbox value to `pickerDone` signal
-        1. Open `src/ui/UIPicker.cpp`
-        1. Inside the function `parsePickerOptions`, add `if` statements for both checkboxes
-    1. Add load/save settings
-        1. Inside `include/ui/Settings.h`, add `static const QString` values for view/export
-        1. Inside `include/ui/Settings.h`, Add getter-methods for view/export
-        1. Implement above methods inside `src/ui/Settings.cpp`
-        1. Add save commands inside `src/ui/Settings.cpp` method `setSettings`
-        1. Add calls to these functions inside `src/ui/UIPicker.cpp` method `loadSettings`
-    1. Add new package loads
-        1. If needed, add new package loading to `src/ui/UIExporter.cpp` method `getPackageNames`

-## Adding a new 3D Model/Texture/Material/etc type

-*Warframe will often add slightly altered file formats.
-You can tell by the new enumeration value inside the CommonHeader.
-New formats need manual inspection and addition to the extractor.
-You can see all the existing file foramts inside each respective asset type's folder named `types`.*

-**\<type\> refers to the asset type.
-Ex: model, texture, etc.**

-1. Add the new enum value inside `<type>Types.h`
-1. Add the enum value to `getEnumMapKeys()` (inside `<type>Extractor.h`)
-1. Add a new reader class in the directory `types`.
-You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class to `g_enumMap<type>` (inside `<type>EnumMap.h`)

-## Adding a new Texture Compression Format
-This is very unlikely to occur.
-They recently started using BC6 and BC7, so there's no more compression formats they could use.
-Unless they add another uncompressed format.

-1. Add the new enum value to `WarframeExporter::Texture::TextureCompression` (inside `texture/TextureInfo.h`)
-1. Add a new class inside `texture/TextureInfos.h`.
-1. Register the new class to `WarframeExporter::Texture::g_enumMapTexture` (inside `texture/TextureEnumMap.h`)

 # Building

 CMake is very nice and I love it. ~~See how easy this is to compile?~~ I hate GUIs and Windows.